patrickcate/portfolio/_project/relic.md

 ---

 Layout and logo design for _Relic_ magazine.
 The monthly magazine covers the world of archeology with a fresh mainstream and media-rich point-of-view.
-Rather than scholarly journal articles, Relic explains the subject which accommodates a mainstream audience without altering the facts or analysis.
-In particular it seeks to explain different ancient technologies, cultures and historical events, and how particular discoveries affect our modern world
+Rather than scholarly journal articles, _Relic_ explains the subject which accommodates a mainstream audience without altering the facts or analysis.
+In particular it seeks to explain different ancient technologies, cultures and historical events, and how particular discoveries affect our modern world.